 Rotating funds involve groups of individuals who come together on a regular basis with agreed fixed sums of money that is interest free.
 At each meeting, a lump sum is given to one of the group members.
 The member who receives the money is agreed in advance by consensus among the group, and the number of members determines the loan period.
 A slightly different rotating savings model, made up of individuals with different income brackets, is more flexible.
 The money collected is auctioned and those who have not yet received a loan may bid for it.
 The person with the highest bid gets the loan.

-Savings and loans funds allow members to contribute more than the agreed regular sum of money into a savings fund that is then loaned to other members in need with Interest of 10 to 15%.
+Savings and loan funds allow members to contribute more than the agreed regular sum of money into a savings fund that is then loaned to other members in need with interest of 10% to 15%.
 The saver may withdraw the money but only after sufficient notification has been given to the association.
 This money earns interest for the saver.

-The official unemployment rate is high, with underemployment reported to be about 76%, with a poverty rate of 38%.
-The national Gini-index currently stands at 0.38, down from 0.390 in 2007, 0.416 in 1996 and 0.404 in 2001, suggesting relatively high, though improving levels of inequality.
-Most people (70%) are employed in the informal sector in subsistence agriculture and in small, micro and medium scale businesses.
-The formal private sector is not well developed, employing a very small percentage of the population.
+The unemployment rate in Cameroon is high, with underemployment reported to be about 76%.
+The population below the poverty line is reported to be 40% as of 2014.
+The national Gini-index currently stands at 0.47, suggesting relatively high, levels of inequality.
+Most people (70%) gain an income or survive on the informal economy through subsistence agriculture and small, micro and medium scale businesses.
+The formal private sector is not well developed, employing a very small percentage of the labour force.
 The government through its agencies and parastatals is the largest formal sector employer.
-The average monthly income per household in the formal sector is CFA Francs 225 000 (US$386), which is slightly lower than the average income per household in the private sector which is CFA Francs 275 000 (US$472).
-Average rental prices for a three bedroom accommodation range from CFA Francs 125 000 (US$214) to CFA Francs 60 000 (US$103) in urban and semi-urban areas respectively.
-Most families receive remittance income from abroad thanks to the growing population in the diaspora.
+The average monthly income per household in the formal public sector is CFA 225 000 (US$386), which is slightly lower than the average income per household in the private sector which is CFA 275 000 (US$472).
+Average rental prices for a three bedroom accommodation range from CFA 125 000 (US$214) to CFA 60 000 (US$103) on average in urban and semi-urban areas respectively.
+Most families receive monthly remittance from the growing population in the diaspora.
+Official figures show that money transfers from the diaspora to Cameroon has doubled and has reached US$1.2, billion, a contribution of up to 33% of the Public Investment budget of Cameroon.
+These funds are used primarily for the basic needs of families back home in Cameroon and to fund projects for those in the diaspora.

 Building costs are fairly high.
-It is difficult to build houses with uniform standards at a cost accessible to most people. resulting in a discrepancy between production costs and purchasing power.
-Government has helped to reduce housing production costs to make housing more affordable by establishing agencies like Maetur to encourage the use of local materials and to reduce the price of land and inputs such as cement, sand, and has stepped up funding for government agencies in this sector.
+It is difficult to build houses with uniform standards at a cost accessible to most people.
+This situation has led to a discrepancy between production costs and purchasing power.
+Government has helped to reduce housing production costs to make housing more affordable by establishing government agencies like Maetur to encourage the use of local materials and to reduce the price of land and inputs such as cement and sand, and has stepped up funding for government agencies in this sector.
 Companies like Quality Habitat Corp have set up factories to manufacture building materials, which should reduce cost of inputs.
 The government has decided to roll out projects to construct affordable housing across the country.
-Individuals will provide 20% as their equity investment upfront and take a loan for the remaining 80%, which government guarantees.
-This is improving access to quality housing as individuals in the private and informal sectors are also beneficiaries.
+Individuals will provide 20% as their equity investment upfront and take a loan for the remaining 80%, which the government guarantees.
+Though at a very slow pace, this is helping to improve access to quality housing as individuals in the private and informal sectors are also beneficiaries.

-With an annual population growth rate of 2.5%, and an annual urbanisation growth rate of four%, Cameroon is 55% urbanised.
-The challenge is to provide housing to this growing and urbanising population, almost half of which live in informal dwellings and settlements.
-The opportunity is to establish partnerships across the housing value chain to meet the increasing demand for high-end and affordable housing.
-In 2014, an estimated 53% of households owned their own homes, 30% are tenants and 11% are accommodated free of charge.
+With an annual population growth rate of 2.5% and an annual urbanisation growth rate of four percent, Cameroon is 55% urbanised.
+The challenge is to provide housing for this growing and urbanising population, almost half of which live in informal dwellings and settlements.
+The opportunity is to establish partnerships across the housing value chain to meet the increasing demand for high-end and affordable housing in urban and semi-urban areas of the country.
+In 2014, an estimated 53% of households owned their own homes, 30% were tenants and 11% were accommodated free of charge.
+As the middle class is growing and rate of urbanisation is increasing, there is a shift from ownership towards rentals especially for first time or new entrants.

-Cameroon’s housing backlog is significant.
-The government is looking to overcome the growing deficit of over 100 000 units a year.
-A few years ago, the government estimated that up to one million homes needed to be built within a ten year period to adequately house the growing population.
+Despite ongoing efforts towards increasing housing supply, Cameroon’s housing backlog is still significant.
+Government, private companies and individual investors (both local and in the diaspora) are looking to overcome the growing deficit of over 100 000 units a year through ongoing investments in housing.
+A few years ago, the government estimated that up to one million homes needed to be built within a 10 year period to adequately house the growing population.
 Of these, 300 000 are needed in the main cities of Douala and Yaounde.
 Demand for housing in the lower and upper ends of the market increases by up to 10% annually.
 Government is using public private partnership approach in projects to build new social housing units countrywide.

-A government agency, Maetur, acquires and develops land, which are sold to willing buyers at affordable prices.
+Maetur, acquires and develops land, which is sold to willing buyers at affordable prices.
 Mipromalo, the local material promotion authority, develops local materials for use by construction companies.
 The number of private developers is increasing.
-Options for Homes in Cameroon,a local subsidiary of a Canadian Housing company, is involved in a mixed-use development in the coastal city of Limbe aimed at high income earners.
-Phases I and II, a total of 102 units of its current development is completed and sold out.
-Phase III of the project is ongoing.
+Options for Homes in Cameroon, a local subsidiary of a Canadian Housing company, is involved in a mixed-use development in the coastal city of Limbe aimed at high income earners.
+Phases I and II, a total of 102 units of its current development have been completed and sold out.
+Phase III of the project is ongoing and will be completed by the end of 2017.
 Quality Habitat Corp, a Cameroon subsidiary of a US-based company, has a plan to build 2 000 houses annually.
+MG Constructions, a builder and property developer, is planning two major developments in the heart of Yaounde and also in Douala.
+The delivery date is September 2019.
+Individuals (both locally and in the diaspora) are also heavily investing in housing, building standalone houses, mini cites (mini cities) and small estates.
 Most private developers build and sell houses to the upper middle income and high-end market through the BOT (Build, Operate and Transfer) model.
 Private developers also partner with municipalities to build affordable housing.

-Phase I of a city council of Douala project which started in 2012 to build more than 1 000 social, affordable and private houses along with community, commercial, retail and leisure facilities in the Mbanga-Japoma area of the Douala III council, at a cost of CFA Francs 122.23 billion (US$264 million) is complete.
+Phase I of a city council of Douala project which started in 2012 to build more than 1 000 social, affordable and private houses along with community, commercial, retail and leisure facilities in the Mbanga-Japoma area of the Douala III council, at a cost of CFA 122.23 billion (US$220 million) is complete.
 It consists of 50 buildings, comprising 300 apartments with one parlour and four bedrooms, and 700 apartments with one sitting room and three bedrooms.
-The city council of Douala also has a project to deliver 2 500 affordable houses in Bonamatoumbe.
-Phase I is almost complete.
+The city council of Douala also has a project to deliver 2 500 affordable houses in Bonamatoumbe, phase I is complete.

 Housing Policy and Regulations